 Welsh Guards Missing Soldier Reports

+The following three files are part of the WO 361 series of “Enquiries into Missing Personnel, 1939-45 War” held at the National Archives.
 These are important documents if you’re researching a soldier who was taken prisoner or reported missing during the war.
 They often contain eyewitness accounts regarding the circumstances in which a soldier went missing.

 - Missing Personnel British Expeditionary Force France